thoughtbot/maintaining-open-source-projects/book/02-community.md

 explicit and include more context than conversations over the phone or in person.

-“The Cathedral and the Bazaar” states in its 10th lesson:
+“The Cathedral and the Bazaar”, an essay by Eric Raymond on software engineering methods, states in its 10th lesson:

 > Treat all your contributors as if they are the most valuable resource, and
 > they will respond by becoming your most valuable resource.